mercurius-js/mercurius/docs/api/options.md

 - `playgroundSettings` Object. that allow you to configure GraphQL Playground with [playground options](https://github.com/prisma-labs/graphql-playground#usage). it works if the graphiql is set to `'playground'`.
+- `playgroundHeaders` Object | Function.
+It provides HTTP headers to GraphQL Playground.
+If it is an object, it is provided as-is.
+If it is a function, it is serialized, injected in the generated HTML and invoked with the `window` object as the argument.
+Useful to read authorization token from browser's storage.
+See [examples/playground.js](https://github.com/mercurius-js/mercurius/blob/master/examples/playground.js).
 - `jit`: Integer.
 The minimum number of execution a query needs to be executed before being jit'ed.
 - `routes`: boolean.
 Serves the Default: `true`.
 A graphql endpoint is